Lootcakes raises $2 million to reward VIP gamers who share their data

 Lootcakes has raised $2 million in venture funding to reward VIP gamers who share their data about their playing habits in a privacy-safe way.
 It’s like a new kind of frequent flyer rewards program.

 The New York-based Lootcakes requires players to trust it with their private data, something many people are reluctant to do.
-But the company says it has enough players opting-in to its reward program to create a lucrative target market for advertisers who have new games to show — without sacrificing user privacy by giving it to third parties.
+But the company says it has enough players opting-in to its reward program (taking the form of gift cards to buy things in games) to create a lucrative target market for advertisers who have new games to show — without sacrificing user privacy by giving it to third parties.

 Spenders in Lootcakes’ community spend over $170 per month on free-to-play games, with the top 1% spending over $2,000 per month.
 This is a lucrative community to target, and with changes that Apple is making to protect privacy, it may be one of the few ways going forward to advertise to gamers.
 (Apple is about to retire the Identifier for Advertisers, or IDFA, and force users to opt-in on ads).